00shiki/coffee-online-cli/sql/erd.md

   - Password: Hashed password of the user.
   - Location: Location of the user.
   - RoleID: Identifier for the role the user has (foreign key referencing Role table).
-  - CreatedAt: Timestamp of when the user was created.
+  - CreatedAt: Date of when the user was created.
-  - UpdatedAt: Timestamp of when the user was last updated.
+  - UpdatedAt: Date of when the user was last updated.

 - Orders Table: